Orange-fronted parakeet/kākāriki karaka

 Vast areas of native forest have been felled or burnt off by humans, decreasing the area available for parakeets.
 Possums, deer and stock add to the problem by browsing on plants and changing the forest structure.

-DOC protects orange-fronted parakeets through its Battle for our Birds predator control programme.
+DOC protects orange-fronted parakeets through its National Predator Control programme.
 This includes extensive trap lines and aerial 1080 poison when rodent numbers rise to potentially damaging levels.

 1080 poison is used to protect birds in New Zealand and to maintain the health of forest ecosystems.